PlayStation 1: What Made This Console So Influential?

 Piracy and the Grey Market

 Enter the modchip—a tiny piece of silicon mischief that turned the PS1 from a closed ecosystem into a gateway to an entire shadow library.
+With a backup disk that was inserted into the PlayStation, the modchip essentially injected the correct data into the data stream from the CD reader, so that games looked legitimate.
 It was cheap.
 Easy to install.
 And it transformed the console into a haven for bootlegs, fan translations, and imports.

-In Southeast Asia, South America, Eastern Europe—regions often sidelined by official distribution—piracy became the way to play.
+Piracy was so rampant that in Southeast Asia, South America, Eastern Europe—regions often sidelined by official distribution—piracy became the way to play.
 Street vendors peddled games in plastic sleeves.
 Entire storefronts stocked nothing but unofficial titles.
-For many, this was their first gaming experience.
-And it was on a PlayStation.
+You could even buy high-quality bootleg disks that worked like genuine PlayStation games, because their custom CD burners have now replicated the “wobble groove” perfectly.

 Why PS1 Nostalgia Is Thriving